 GELF Board of Directors

 James Pond has more than 20 years of experience in nonprofit leadership.
-As President of Governor’s Early Literacy Foundation (GELF), he develops long-term strategies for strengthening early literacy in Tennessee, partnering with the Imagination Library and other outreach initiatives.
-His leadership role unites the efforts of GELF team; more than 700 statewide volunteers; corporate partners; municipal and state government; and other public and private organizations.
+As President of Governor’s Early Literacy Foundation (GELF), he develops long-term strategies for strengthening early literacy in Tennessee, partnering with organizations to amplify innovative programs for children statewide.
+His leadership role unites the efforts of the GELF team; more than 700 statewide volunteers; corporate partners; municipal and state government; and other public and private organizations.

 “By putting books in the hands of thousands of children each month, we are opening their minds and helping them become lifelong learners,” said Pond.
 “This work is a privilege, an honor and a great deal of fun.”

 Dean Dorsey Hoskins, who joined Governor's Early Literacy Foundation (GELF) as Vice President in 2012, is primarily responsible for the Foundation’s financial management, operations and strategic program partnerships.
 She also assists in fundraising, program support and strategic planning.

 Prior to joining the GELF team, Dean spent a decade as a motivational speaker and consultant to non-profits and financial services firms on matters of operations and internal communications.
 She also has more than 15 years of experience as an entrepreneur.

 Originally from Macon, Ga., Dean graduated cum laude from the University of Georgia with a B.B.A. in risk management and insurance.
 In 2020, Dean became “Neannie” to Emery, her first granddaughter and Imagination Library participant.

 “As the daughter of an elementary school teacher and parents that modeled lifelong learning, I am passionate about our mission to give Tennessee’s children the very best start in life through the love of reading.
 I have always believed that if children can read, then every door is opened for them to succeed in school and in life.”